-January also sees a number of other festivals, celebrations and events held across the Lone Star State.
+January also sees other festivals, celebrations, and events held across the Lone Star State.
 One of the most unique events held each January in Texas is Laredo's annual "Washington's Birthday Celebration."
 Held each and every year since 1898, Laredo's month-long celebration of the nation's first president now attracts nearly a half million visitors per year.
-Washington's Birthday Celebration generally kicks off in mid-January and runs through mid-February, with a number of pageants, parades, events, concerts and activities filling the days in between.
+Washington's Birthday Celebration generally kicks off in mid-January and runs through mid-February, with pageants, parades, events, concerts and activities filling the days in between.

 Also in mid-January, San Antonio hosts a unique event —the San Antonio Riverwalk Mud Festival.
 Traditionally held following the annual draining and maintenance of the San Antonio River (although in recent years the river hasn't been drained each year), the Riverwalk Mud Festival includes such crowd favorites as the Mud Pie Ball, King and Queen Coronation, Mud Art Contest and more.
 Essentially, it's just one more reason to party on the Riverwalk, but it helps complete a very busy January events calendar across Texas.